f4exb/sdrangel/plugins/channelrx/demoddatv/readme.md

   - FIR Linear
   - FIR Nearest
-  - RRC (Root Raised Cosine): when selected additional controls for roll-off factor (%) and excursion (dB) are provided.
+  - RRC (Root Raised Cosine).

+  When RRC is selected the additional controls for roll-off factor (%) and envelope excursion (dB) are effective.
+The lower the roll-off factor the steeper the sides of the filter.
+A higher value of the envelope excursion may help on weak signals.

+  Practically the RRC filter is mandatory for proper decoding of normal to weak signals.
+Strong signals may decode in any condition.

 <h5>B.2a.12: Amount of data decoded</h5>